Bob Ferguson - General Manager

 Justus Schafer - Head Strength and Conditioning Coach

-Justus Schafer enters his first year in professional hockey, serving as the Gulls’ Head Strength and Conditioning Coach, working with the team and coaches to ensure the overall fitness, strength and conditioning, nutrition and supplementation programs of the club’s players.
+Justus Schafer enters his second season in professional hockey as the Gulls’ Head Strength and Conditioning Coach, working with the team and coaches to ensure the overall fitness, strength and conditioning, nutrition and supplementation programs of the club’s players.

-Schafer spent the previous three years in the San Antonio Spurs organization, serving as the Athletic Development QAA from 2017-19, while also working in the same role for the Austin Spurs, San Antonio’s affiliate of G-League, during the 2016-17 season.
+Schafer previously spent three years in the San Antonio Spurs organization (2016-2019), serving as the Athletic Development QAA, while also working in the same role for the Austin Spurs, San Antonio’s affiliate of G-League, during the 2016-17 season.

 Schafer, an NSCA certified Strength and Conditioning Specialist (CSCS), earned a bachelor’s degree in Applied Exercise Physiology and a master’s degree in Sports Physiology from Texas A&M University.

-A native of Grapevine, Texas, Justus now resides in San Diego.
+A native of Grapevine, Texas, Justus and his wife Laura Lee, reside in San Diego.

 Colin Reddin - Strength and Conditioning

-Colin Reddin enters his fifth season in a Strength and Conditioning role for the San Diego Gulls, working with the team and coaches to ensure the overall fitness, strength and conditioning, nutrition and supplementation programs of the club’s players.
+An original member of the AHL Gulls, Colin Reddin enters his sixth season with the San Diego Gulls, working with Head Strength and Conditioning Coach Justus Schafer to ensure the overall fitness, strength and conditioning, nutrition and supplementation programs of the club’s players.

 Jeff Goduti - Team Services Manager

-Jeff Goduti enters his fifth season as Team Services Manager with the San Diego Gulls and seventh with the Anaheim Ducks primary affilate.
-Goduti has been with the organization since its inception in 2015, and is responsible for all hockey club travel arrangements with plane, bus and hotel companies.
-In addition, Goduti also assists team operations personnel with training camp, player and staff travel needs, and coordinates special events.
+Jeff Goduti enters his sixth season as Team Services Manager with the San Diego Gulls and eighth with the Anaheim Ducks primary AHL affiliate.
+An inaugural member of the AHL Gulls, Goduti is responsible for all hockey club travel arrangements with plane, bus and hotel companies, overseeing the team’s season calendar, player ticket allotment and meals.
+In addition, Goduti also assists with training camp, player and staff travel needs, and coordinates special events.

 If you are using a screen reader and are having problems using this website, please call (619)359-4730.